3D-printed firearm: Effect on gun control

 After Defense Distributed released its first generation of files, world media questioned the effects that 3D printing and widespread, consumer-level CNC machining would have on international gun control laws.

 The U.S. Department of Homeland Security and the Joint Regional Intelligence Center released a memo stating "Significant advances in three-dimensional (3D) printing capabilities, availability of free digital 3D printer files for firearms components, and difficulty regulating file sharing may present public safety risks from unqualified gun seekers who obtain or manufacture 3D-printed guns," and that "proposed legislation to ban 3D printing of weapons may deter, but cannot completely prevent their production.
-Even if the practice is prohibited by new legislation, online distribution of these digital files will be as difficult to control as any other illegally traded music, movie or software files."
+Even if the practice is prohibited by new legislation, online distribution of these digital files will be as difficult to control as any other illegally traded music, movie or, software files."

 Internationally, where gun controls are generally tighter than in the United States, some commentators have said the impact may be more strongly felt, as alternative firearms are not as easily obtainable.
-European officials have noted that producing a 3D-printed gun would be illegal under their gun control laws, and that criminals have access to other sources of weapons, but noted that as the technology improved the risks of an effect would increase.
-Downloads of the plans from the UK, Germany, Spain, and Brazil were heavy.
+European officials have noted that producing a 3D-printed gun would be illegal under their gun control laws, and that criminals have access to other sources of weapons, but noted that as the technology improved, the risks of an effect would increase.
+Over the past decade, authorities and law enforcement agencies in many countries, including Brazil, Germany, Spain, and the United Kingdom, reported a heavy surge in downloads of digital blueprints for 3D-printed firearms.

-Attempting to restrict the distribution over the Internet of gun plans has been likened to the futility of preventing the widespread distribution of DeCSS which enabled DVD ripping.
-After the U.S. government had Defense Distributed take down the plans, they were still widely available via The Pirate Bay and other file sharing sites.
+Attempts to restrict the distribution of digital blueprints for 3D-printed firearms over the Internet have been likened to the futility of preventing the widespread distribution of DeCSS, which enabled DVD ripping.
+After the U.S. government had Defense Distributed take down the digital blueprints, they were still widely available via The Pirate Bay and other file-sharing sites.
 Some US legislators have proposed regulations on 3D printers to prevent their use for printing guns.
 3D printing advocates have suggested that such regulations would be futile, could cripple the 3D printing industry, and could infringe on free speech rights.

 3D printing pioneer Professor Hod Lipson suggested that gunpowder could be controlled instead.

 Chelsea Parsons at the Center for American Progress advocated technical countermeasures designed to prevent owners from printing guns.
 The EURion constellation is used in a similar way to prevent color photocopiers from producing counterfeit currency, and the Counterfeit Deterrence System is used in image editing software.

 In 2022, 3D-printing led to the proliferation of the Glock switch, which converts a Glock pistol into a select-fire machine pistol.
 The ATF commented in February 2023 that converted Glocks were found "on a weekly basis".